ibaaj/distillfeed/README.md

 1. **Check feeds** downloads RSS or Atom documents and stores new entries.
 It does not use AI.
-2. **Update summaries** checks readiness and cost safeguards, evaluates eligible entries, then publishes the affected summaries.
+2. **Update summaries** checks readiness and AI cost safeguards, evaluates eligible entries, then publishes the affected summaries.
 This uses AI.